 Dr. Roland earned his Doctor of Musical Arts degree and Performer’s Certificate in Organ from the Eastman School of Music, his Master of Music degree from the University of Cincinnati College-Conservatory of Music, and his Bachelor of Arts degree (cum laude) and Bachelor of Science degree (cum laude) from Lebanon Valley College.
 Noted organ teachers include Russell Saunders, Roberta Gary, and Pierce Getz.
 Noted mentors for Royal School of Church Music training include Frank Boles, Bruce Neswick and Charles Olegar.

-Organist and Accompanist
+Matthew Boatmon, Organist and Accompanist

-Matthew Boatmon is the Assistant Organist at Saint Peter’s Church, Philadelphia and Accompanist for the Chorister Academy.
+Mr. Boatmon is the Assistant Organist at St. Peter’s Church, Philadelphia and Accompanist for the Chorister Academy.
 He has won several local and national competitions, including the Arthur Poister Scholarship Competition in Syracuse, NY.
 Mr. Boatmon holds the Bachelor of Music degree in organ performance from the University of Evansville and the Master of Music degree in Organ Performance and the prestigious Performer’s Certificate from the Eastman School of Music.
 Mr. Boatmon’s major teachers have included Mark X. Hatfield, Wilma Jensen, Douglas Reed, and Russell Saunders.